My name is Madison Myers and I recently started as an Assistant Professor of Igneous Processes at Montana State University.

-My dissertation research studied the very initial fall deposits of three large, caldera-forming eruptions, including: the Huckleberry Ridge Tuff (~2.08 MA, Yellowstone Volcanic Field, Wyoming), the Bishop Tuff (~0.76 MA, California), and the younger, Oruanui eruption (26.4 ka, Taupo Volcanic Zone, New Zealand) to investigate the processes that allow eruptions to start & stop, and what finally triggers the larger event.
+My research focuses on the very initial fall deposits of explosive eruptions, where the aim is to investigate the processes that allow eruptions to start & stop, and what finally triggers the larger event.

 Currently I am focused on applying different methods for determining decompression rate to the initial explosive deposits of the 3,600 year old Minoan eruption, the last caldera-forming event from Santorini, Greece.